My Tasmanian perfume glossary

 Artisan

-Artisan perfumers are perfumers who make their own fragrances, like me.
-In the world of fragrance, artisan perfumery is a tiny part of production volume.
+Artisan perfumers are perfumers who make their own fragrances by hand, like me.
+In the world of fragrance, artisan perfumery is tiny.
 The largest five international fragrance companies (Firminich, Givaudan, Symrise, Tagasako and International Flavours and Fragrances (IFF) are estimated to make more than 90% of the world’s perfumes.

-The base note is the longest-lasting component of a fragrance.
-It emerges after the top and middle notes evaporate.
-It can linger on the skin for hours.
+Base notes are the longest-lasting component of a fragrance.
+They emerge after the top and middle notes evaporate and can linger on the skin for hours.
 Base notes provide depth and richness.
 I particularly enjoy working with Australian sandalwood oil, Santalum album can provide warm, woody, creamy, smooth and earthy qualities.

 Balsam